Top six Impressionist painters

 Édouard Manet, The Luncheon on the Grass (Le déjeuner sur l'herbe), 1863

 Photograph: Musée d'Orsay

-The defining figure of Impressionism, Monet virtually gave the movement its name with his painting, Impression, soleil levant (Impression, Sunrise), 1872.
-The artist was known for his studies of light and color, and often returned to the same themes (haystacks, the cathedral in Rouen, France), to capture them at different times of the day or in different seasons.
-Though he was born in Paris, Monet grew up in the port city of Le Harve in Normandy.
-He became a painter after defying his father’s wishes to join the family’s grocery business.
-(This so upset his father that after artist was drafted into the French Army in 1871, Monet père refused to buy his son the exemption from conscription permitted by law.)
-Besides his paintings, Monet is famous for the garden he cultivated he for his house in Giverny, located northwest of Paris.
-Among its central features was a small Japanese style bridge that spanned one of a series of lily ponds.
-Both became subjects for Monet’s paintings, with the latter becoming so abstracted, they pre-figured the overall compositions that became a feature of mid-20th-century abstraction.
-In 1966, Monet’s son bequeathed the artist’s garden and house to the French Academy of Fine Arts, 40 years after inheriting the property upon his father’s death from lung cancer in 1926.
+The defining figure of Impressionism, Monet gave the movement its name with his painting, Impression, soleil levant (Impression, Sunrise), 1872.
+Monet was known for his studies of light and color, and often returned to the same themes (haystacks, the cathedral in Rouen, France), to capture them at different times of day or in different seasons.
+Born in Paris, he grew up in the port city of Le Harve, becoming a painter after he defied his father’s wishes to join the family grocery business.
+Besides painting, Monet is famous for the garden he cultivated for his house in Giverny northwest of Paris.
+It became a source of subject matter for his paintings, especially for his nearly abstract images of the garden’s lily pond.

 Claude Monet, Impression, soleil levant (Impression, Sunrise), 1872